 The phenomenally successful comedy (based loosely on an original play by the French author Marc Camoletti) which ran for six years in London’s West End in the 1990’s and has since played constantly throughout the English speaking world, in particular the USA where it has received several hundred productions, professional and amateur.
-A major new production opened at Chicago’s Royal George Theatre in November 2008, and transfered to Broadway in 2012 where it was nominated for two Tony Awards and two Outer Critic's Circle Awards.
+A major production of ‘Don’t Dress For Dinner’ opened at Chicago’s Royal George Theatre, and transferred to Broadway in 2012 where it was nominated for two Tony Awards and two Outer Critic’s Circle Awards.

 - GEORGE (Her Husband)